ELIXIR-Belgium/rdm-guide/pages/metadata_in_practice.md

 {% include image.html file="metadata_source.png" caption="<b>Figure 2.</b> Metadata spreadsheet with more than 30 attributes" %}

-If applicable include a field that takes the name of the file that actually holds the measurement data and other files that give detailed information (i.e.  the exact protocol used or scripts of analyses done on your samples, etc...).
+If applicable include a field that takes the name of the file that actually holds the measurement data and other files that give detailed information (i.e.  the exact protocol used or scripts of analyses done on your samples, etc.).

 {% include image.html file="metadata_source_2.png" caption="<b>Figure 3.</b> Metadata spreadsheet with fields that take the name of the used protocol and the datafile containing the raw data." %}

 Especially if you work with several people in a project, or similar experiments or measurements are done regularly in your research group, it is a good idea to develop metadata schemes for the collected data and have controlled vocabulary to fill in these schemes.
 If you standardise your metadata sheet, it can be reused and different experiments can be easily compared.

 ## Tips
-1. **Make metadata sheets before or simultaneously with data production.** You could start making them while you are writing the project or the data management plan.
+1. **Make metadata sheets before or simultaneously with data production.**\\
+You could start making them while you are writing the project or the data management plan.
 It will help you estimate data volume and potential ethical issues.

-2. **Add all information needed to understand and reproduce your experiments as metadata:** dose, time, date, frequency, measurement unit, geographical coordinates, unexpected events, parameter settings, name and version of the software used etc….
-Include reference to used protocols and raw or processed datafiles.
+2. **Add all information needed to understand and reproduce your experiments as metadata.**\\
+Metadata fields could be dose, time, date, frequency, measurement unit, geographical coordinates, unexpected events, parameter settings, name and version of the software used etc. Include reference to used protocols and raw or processed datafiles.
 Add also variables that you don’t need immediately (ex: age or sex), but that could be useful to “your futute-self” and others in the future.
 The context of the data generation should be richly annotated to maximize its reusability: mention any particularities or limitations about the data that other users should be aware of.
 Ensure that all variable names are explained or self-explanatory (i.e., defined in the research field’s controlled vocabulary).
 Clearly specify the version of the archived and/or reused data.

+3. **Use controlled vocabulary and data validation.**\\
-3. **Use controlled vocabulary and data validation** as much as you can to avoid mistakes, such as typos, misspelling, synonymous etc.
+Use controlled vocabulary and data validation as much as you can to avoid mistakes, such as typos, misspelling, synonymous etc.

+4. **Use standard metadata schema and ontology.**\\
-4. **Use standard metadata schema and [ontology](ontology)** as much as possible, so that your data can be reused and different experiments can be easily compared.
+Use standard metadata schema and [ontology](ontology) as much as possible, so that your data can be reused and different experiments can be easily compared.

-5. **Do not include calculation nor graphs in the metadata sheet.** Metadata sheet should only contain metadata and/or raw data.
+5. **Do not include calculation nor graphs in the metadata sheet.**\\
+Metadata sheet should only contain metadata and/or raw data.
 For calculation and graphs, make a copy of the spreadsheet.

 6. **Do not use colour code as (meta)data and do not combine multiple variables in one cell.**